 Sometime in the 18th century and more permanently in the 19th century, a system of municipal markets grew-up throughout that city.
 The largest and most famous of these was Lexington Market but its smaller siblings, such as the Broadway Market or the Cross Street Market served their neighborhoods varieties of seasonal fruits and vegetables, fresh dairy and baked goods, and housed small butchers and, of course, fishmongers.
 So, walking in Helsinki, nearly 7000 kilometers from the city of my childhood, I was somewhat delighted to see this building

-and I felt even happier when I entered and saw the lines of shops, stalls and eateries.
+and I felt even happier when I entered and saw the lines of shops, stalls, and eateries.

 After slaking my incipient hunger by spending a few euros here and a few more there and patronizing several vendors, I left the indoor market and crossed the square to get a closer look at the Upenski Cathedral.

 His successor, Alexander II, still called “the good tsar” by the Finns, thought it lacked sufficient size and grandeur and ordered it replaced with a more suitable structure.
-Thus, in 1862, construction began on what our guide told us is the largest Orthodox church in Western Europe.
+Thus, in 1862, construction began on what our guide had told us is the largest Orthodox church in Western Europe.
 Sitting on a hill in the Katajanokka neighborhood overlooking the harbor and downtown area, the Uspenski Cathedral draws more visitors annually than the cathedral on the square and likely competes with the Temppeliaukio as the most visited religious landmark in the city.
 Unless photos of the outside count, I was not one of them.

-I noted in writing about the morning’s activities that it’s likely only a handful famous Finnish names would be familiar to most Americans mentioning Paavo Nurmi and Jean Sibelius.
+I noted in writing about the morning’s activities that it’s likely only a handful of famous Finnish names would be familiar to most Americans mentioning Paavo Nurmi and Jean Sibelius.
 Two more names who should be at least vaguely recognizable are the father and son architects Eliel and Eero Saarinen.

 The elder Saarinen was born in 1873 and remained in Finland until he was 50 years old before emigrating to the United States.
 His first major design was for the Finnish Pavilion at the 1900 Paris World Fair and he went on to design several important buildings in Helsinki including the National Museum of Finland and the Central Railway Station.
 I fully intended to visit the latter and to that end started to walk along the famous Esplanadi where, passing through the main shopping district, I was twice interrupted by rain of such ferocity that the only sensible recourse was seeking indoor refuge.
 Time ticked relentlessly.
 Eventually, I reached my destination.